Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 What happens ten years later?

-What interests are hidden beneath the moral language?
+What interests hide beneath the moral language?

 Who profits from continuation?